Jane-Emmanuel/homelessness_usa_2023_analysis.ipynb/README.md

 Files in this repository

-- `homelessness_eda.ipynb`: The Jupyter notebook containing the full EDA workflow
+- `homelessness_usa_2023_analysis.ipynb`: The Jupyter notebook containing the full EDA workflow
-- `homelessness_eda.html`: Static HTML export of the notebook for easy viewing
+- `homelessness_usa_2023_analysis.html`: Static HTML export of the notebook for easy viewing
 - `homelessness_in_US_2023.csv`: The original dataset with state-level homelessness data

 Key Findings